Bogleech.com's Top Coolest Caterpillars

 impostors, but were turned upon by workers - their own daughters - who broke up the fight and carried the

 Hawaiian islands, where it was discovered in 2005 by biologist Daniel Rubinoff.
-Like a bagworm caterpillar,
+Like other "bagworm" types,

-this half-inch larva carries with it a casing of silk, but employs it more as a hunting tool than for protection.
+this half-inch larva carries with it a casing of silk, but employs this as much as a a hunting tool than a defensive shell.

 When it encounters a tiny land snail, it attacks like a sewing machine, binding the prey in place with a series